 - tell your doctor if you use or have ever used street drugs or large amounts of alcohol; if you have ever overused prescription medications; if you have or have ever had Parkinson's disease (PD; a disorder of the nervous system that causes difficulties with movement, muscle control, and balance); dyslipidemia (high cholesterol levels); a low level of white blood cells in your blood or a decrease in white blood cells; difficulty swallowing; trouble keeping your balance; breast cancer; osteoporosis; angina (chest pain); irregular heartbeat; high or low blood pressure; heart failure; a heart attack; a stroke; seizures; heart, kidney or liver disease; or if you or anyone in your family has or has ever had diabetes.
 Also tell your doctor if you have ever had to stop taking a medication for mental illness because of severe side effects.
 Tell your doctor if you have severe vomiting or diarrhea or signs of dehydration now, or if you develop these symptoms at any time during your treatment.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
 If you become pregnant while taking risperidone, call your doctor.
 Risperidone may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking risperidone.

-- you should know that risperidone may make you drowsy.
+- you should know that risperidone may make you drowsy and may affect your ability to think clearly, make decisions, and react quickly.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - you should know that alcohol can add to the drowsiness caused by this medication.
 Do not drink alcohol while taking risperidone.